-There are two principal methods of arresting a ship under a Korean law-an arrest can either be made (1) on the basis of a maritime lien against the ship that is recognized by the law of the ship's flag or (2) as a preliminary attachment if a creditor can show the existence of a claim against the registered shipowner.
+There are two principal methods of arresting a ship under Korean law-an arrest can either be made (1) on the basis of a maritime lien against the ship that is recognized by the law of the ship's flag or (2) as a preliminary attachment if a creditor can show the existence of a claim against the registered shipowner.
+Chapter 5 of the Korean Commercial Code sets forth the rules for the arrest of ships on the basis of a

-Chapter 5 of the Korean Commercial Code sets forth the rules for arrest of ships by way of a maritime lien, which arise out of the use and operation of a particular vessel.
-For foreign-flagged ships, however, the courts in Korea will ascertain the law of the flag state's jurisdiction to determine whether a particular claim gives rise to a maritime lien, but will apply Korean law (including time bar) to the arrest proceeding.
-Arresting a ship by way of a maritime lien automatically commences auction sale proceedings.
+Chapter 5 of the Korean Commercial Code sets forth the rules for the arrest of ships on the basis of a maritime lien, which arise out of the use and operation of a particular vessel.
+For foreign-flagged ships, however, the courts in Korea will ascertain the law of the flag state's jurisdiction to determine whether a particular claim gives rise to a maritime lien, but will apply Korean law (including issues of time bar) to the arrest proceeding.
+Arresting a ship on the basis of a maritime lien automatically commences auction sale proceedings.

 In contrast, the Civil Execution Act sets forth the rules for arrest of ships by way of a preliminary attachment or preliminary disposition proceeding.
 An arrest by way of preliminary attachment is available whenever a creditor can show that it has a claim against the registered owner of a ship, irrespective of whether it is a "maritime claim" or whether the claim arose with respect to the concerned ship.
 It is also possible to attach other assets under the same law.
-The right to arrest a ship by way of a preliminary attachment is based on the principle that a creditor should take interim measures to preserve its rights against the debtor.
+The right to arrest a ship by way of a preliminary attachment is based on the principle that a creditor may take interim measures to preserve its rights against the debtor.
 The procedure is ancillary to a proceeding on the merits and does not give the Korean court jurisdiction over the merits of the underlying claim.
 Furthermore, while arresting a ship by way of a preliminary attachment does detain the vessel (except in the case of vessels flagged in Korea), it is not possible for the creditor to commence auction sale proceedings unless and until a final judgment or award is obtained from a court or arbitral tribunal having jurisdiction over the merits.

-A ship may only be arrested by way of a preliminary attachment if arrest by way of a maritime lien is not available.
+A ship may only be arrested by way of a preliminary attachment if arrest on the basis of a maritime lien is not available.